AutumnHaunted/employee-csv/README.md

 |847634|Mr.|Elmer|R|Jason|M|elmer.jason@yahoo.com|4/9/1996|5/28/2017|93504|
 |...|...|...|...|...|...|...|...|...|...|

-The file *can* have a header, but the first entry in the header row must be `Emp ID` exactly.
+The file *can* have a header, but only if the first entry in the header row is `Emp ID` exactly.

 ## Using the program
 When the program starts, the user will be prompted to enter a file path of a csv for the program to read from.